Academics

 March/April

 • Consider visiting colleges over spring break.
+In addition, juniors may take one college leave in the spring semester.

-• Attend College Counseling programs and presentations offered throughout the spring semester.
+Attend college counseling programs and presentations offered throughout the spring semester.

 May

-• Participate in College Essay Writing classes led by the college counselors and English faculty.
+• Participate in college essay writing classes led by the college counselors and English faculty.

 • Discuss with your college counselor which teachers are best suited to write your letters of recommendation.
 Request recommendations and complete class reflections for the teachers who agree to write on your behalf.